sparksi/sector-distribution/README.md

-# Sector - a Distribution for Drupal
+# DEPRECATED Sector - a Distribution for Drupal

+**Visit: [Sector Distribution on Drupal.org](https://www.drupal.org/project/sector) for the actively maintained version of this project.**

 [Sector](https://www.sector.nz/) is a Drupal distribution (or install profile) built and maintained by [Sparks Interactive](https://www.sparksinteractive.co.nz).